polym8th/Harvest/README.md

    - A date stamp is published under the article
    - Then my name (as an authenticated user / creator) is displayed under the article as "Updated by: [Creator Name]".

-#### UX - Color Palette
+#### UX - Colour Palette

-  The Harvest platform has a calm and modern design with soft, muted colors that are easy on the eyes.
-Instead of using bright colors, the visual focus is on article images, content, and button styling to create a smooth user experience.
+  The Harvest platform has a calm and modern design with soft, muted colours that are easy on the eyes.
+Instead of using bright colours, the visual focus is on article images, content, and button styling to create a smooth user experience.

-  This approach ensures a clean and modern aesthetic, enhancing accessibility and making the overall experience more calming for users, conveying the spirit of Brighton and it's relaxed environs.
+  This approach ensures a clean and modern aesthetic, enhancing accessibility and making the overall experience more calming for users, conveying the spirit of Brighton.

    ![Image of UX Colour Palette](https://github.com/IsaHu-dev/Harvest/blob/main/media/readme/colorpalette.png)